danboyle8637/fww/src/content/Ignite/IgniteReset.md

 - Learn the right way to squat and brace.
 - Progress with your pushups the right way.
-- Improve balance so you can lunge with coordinatino.
+- Improve balance so you can lunge with coordination.
 - Blast your core and focus on building ab strength.
 - And some fun exercises you've never tried before.